linuxkit/linuxkit/projects/miragesdk/README.md

 - Has access to a Mirage_net.S interface for network traffic
 - Has access to a a simple KV interface

-Internally, it might use something more typed than a KV store:
+Internally, it uses something more typed than a KV store:

 ```
 module Shim: sig